CA-Ecommerce/T3A2-A-Ecommerce_App/README.md

 External entities represent the User/Admin or systems that interact with the application from the outside.
 These entities provide input or receive output from the system.

-1. User
+User
 -   Represents the customer interacting with the eCommerce store.
 -   Actions:
-    -   Authenticates to log in or register.
+    -   Authenticates to log in or register
     -   Browse products
     -   Add items to shopping cart
     -   Proceed to checkout
     -   Payment

-2. Admin
+Admin
 -   Represents the store administrator who can manage the store and perform CRUD operations.
 -   Actions:
-    -   Manages Product, Orders and Users via CRUD operations.
+    -   Manages Product, Orders and Users via CRUD operations
     -   View the admin dashboard tools

+Guest
+- Represents a guest browsing the store without logging in.
+- Actuons:
+    - Browse products
+    - Add items to shopping cart
+    - Proceed to checkout (Checkout will then require login)

-3. Payment Gateway (Stripe)
+Payment Gateway (Stripe)
 -   Third party service used to securely process payments.
 -   Actions:
-    -   Processes payment details submitted by customer during checkout.
+    -   Processes payment details submitted by customer during checkout
-    -   Returns a payment confirmation or failure status.
+    -   Returns a payment confirmation or failure status

-4. Email service (Resend)
+Email service (Resend)

 -   Third party email service used for sending transactional emails.
 -   Actions:
-    -   Sends order confirmation emails to the customer upon successful order payment.
+    -   Sends order confirmation emails to the customer upon successful order payment
-    -   Sends additional updates related to orders or account activities.
+    -   Sends additional updates related to orders or account activities

 ### Processes

 Processes represent the core operations or functions that process, manipulate, or route data within the system.

+User Signup (1)
+- Users can signup with a new login to the website
+- Inputs: New login credentials (email and password)
+- Outputs: Successful user creation

+User Login (1.5)
+- The standard user login which can access all areas of the website excluding the admin dashboard.
+- Inputs: Login credentials (email and password)
+- Outputs: Successful JWT token for a User login.

+Admin Login (1.5)
+- Admin role able to access all areas of website including admin dashboard
+- Inputs: Login credentials (email and password)
+- Outputs: Successful JWT token for Admin login.

-1. User Authentication
+ User Authentication (2)
 - Validates user credentials during login or registration.
 - Inputs: login credentials (email and password).
 - Outputs: Authentication token (JWT) on success or error message on failure.

-2. Product Management (Admin)

--   Manages the product inventory.
+Add to Cart (3)
+- Adds products to shopping cart to view and use for checkout.
--   Inputs: Admin provided product data for CRUD operations.
+- Inputs: Product data
--   Outputs: Updated product information stored in the database.
+- Outputs: Adds product data to cart

-3. Shopping Cart
+Shopping cart (4)

--   Handles the user's shopping cart operations.
+- Handles the uesr's shopping cart operations.
+Shows a list of products that have been added to cart, with product details (Price, SKU, Quantity, etc).
 - Inputs: Product selections (add, remove, modify quantities).
 - Outputs: List of selected items with quantities and pricing.

-4. Checkout and Payment
+Checkout and Payment (5)
 - Manages the checkout process and interfaces with the payment gateway (via stripe).
 - Inputs: Shopping cart details and payment details.
 - Outputs: Order confirmation on success or error message on failure.

+Successful Order Page (6)
+- Confirmation of payment and successful order placed

+Continue Shopping (7)
+- Users can opt to 'continue shopping' or browse the website with a fresh cart.

+### Processes Cont.
+(Admin Dashboard)

+Admin Dashboard
+-   Provides the admin with tools for managing the store via CRUD operations.
+-   Inputs: Admin actions for product, user and order management.
+-   Outputs: Updated product, user and order details displayed and stored.

+Product Management
+- Manages the product inventory.
+- Inputs: Admin provided product data for CRUD operations.
+- Outputs: Updated product information stored in the database.

-5. Order Management
+Order Management
 -   Handles order creation and tracking.
 -   Inputs: Shopping cart details, payment confirmation and user info.
 -   Outputs: Order record stored in the database, confirmation email sent to the user. (resend)

-6. Admin Dashboard

--   Provides the admin with tools for managing the store via CRUD operations.
+User Management
+- Manage the user database
--   Inputs: Admin actions for product, user and order management.
+- Inputs: Admin provides user data for CRUD operations.
--   Outputs: Updated product, user and order details displayed and stored.
+- Outputs: Updated user information stored in the database.

 ### Data Stores